karmab/istio-openshift-initializer/README.md

 # istio openshift initializer

-# repo to host code to autoinject istio side cars to deployment configs objects
+this repo contains code allowing to autoinject istio side cars to deployment configs objects.
+It maps what's done by (istio initializer) but exclusively for deployment configs, which are openshift specific objects

 ## requirements